Genocide Convention: Definition of genocide

 The convention was passed to outlaw actions similar to the Armenian genocide and the Holocaust.

-The Genocide Convention establishes five prohibited acts that, when committed with the requisite intent, amount to genocide.
 Genocide is not just defined as wide-scale massacre-style killings that are visible and well-documented.
-International law recognizes a broad range of forms of violence in which the crime of genocide can be enacted.
+The Genocide Convention's words "in whole or in part" were interpreted by the International Court of Justice in 2007 as follows:

+In the first place, the intent must be to destroy at least a substantial part of the particular group.
+That is demanded by the very nature of the crime of genocide: since the object and purpose of the Convention as a whole is to prevent the intentional destruction of groups, the part targeted must be significant enough to have an impact on the group as a whole.

+The 1987 U.S. statute implementing the Genocide Convention likewise says that the words "in part" mean "in substantial part" and furthermore:

+[T]he term "substantial part" means a part of a group of such numerical significance that the destruction or loss of that part would cause the destruction of the group as a viable entity within the nation of which such group is a part.

+The five broad types of genocidal violence, recognized by Article II of the Convention, can be described in more detail as follows.

 Killing members of the group Article II(a)

 While mass killing is not necessary for genocide to have been committed, it has been present in almost all recognized genocides.
-In certain instances, men and adolescent boys are singled out for murder in the early stages, such as in the genocide of the Yazidis by Daesh, the Ottoman Turks' attack on the Armenians, and the Burmese security forces' attacks on the Rohingya.
+In certain instances, men and adolescent boys are singled out for murder in the early stages, such as in the genocide of the Yazidis by Daesh, the Ottoman Turks' genocide of the Armenians, and the Rohingya genocide by the Burmese security forces.
 Men and boys are typically subject to "fast" killings, such as by gunshot.
 Women and girls are more likely to die slower deaths by slashing, burning, or as a result of sexual violence.
 The jurisprudence of the International Criminal Tribunal for Rwanda (ICTR), among others, shows that both the initial executions and those that quickly follow other acts of extreme violence, such as rape and torture, are recognized as falling under the first prohibited act.

 A less settled discussion is whether deaths that are further removed from the initial acts of violence can be addressed under this provision of the Genocide Convention.
 Legal scholars have posited, for example, that deaths resulting from other genocidal acts, including causing serious bodily or mental harm or the successful deliberate infliction of conditions of life calculated to bring about physical destruction, should be considered genocidal killings.